Top 8 Best Dog Allergy Test Kits

 Check Price On Amazon

-• Covers 460+ triggers: Includes proteins, additives, and environmental items
+• Screens over 460 triggers: Includes proteins, additives, preservatives, and environmental items

-• Informational reporting: Groups results by reactivity level for easy review
+• Clear, organized results: Report groups items by reactivity for easy review

 Strength